olivierpolack/udacity_nanodegree_become-an-AI-product-manager/README.md

 # Udacity_Nanodegree_program_Become an AI product manager

-I wonder how AI works, not only how internally all these "neurons" process and choose, but also what does it take to actually benefit from AI.
-Any tool is useful, if you know how to use it.

-Thanks to the Udacity nanodegree course "Become an AI product manager" I took, I understand more about what it takes to build an AI product.
-I am pleased to share that with you.
+Thanks to the Udacity nanodegree course "Become an AI product manager", I understand more about what it takes to build an AI product.
 After designing a data labeling job and training a machine learning model with Google ML, the third project was to develop my own business proposal for an AI product of my choice.
 Not surprisingly I applied what I had learnt through the courses and my own research to design a business AI proposal giving valuable feedbacks from recorded phone calls in regards to customer satisfaction.
 I was astonished by the number of already available annotated voice recordings data bases, plus the diverse methodologies used in the field of speech emotion recognition systems.
 I am grateful to those who shared their work and helped me in the process, so I am setting up my own repository in Github about my work.

 First Project - Image classification job